What to Do in Santa Cruz de Tenerife

 10. Carnival of Santa Cruz

-Activities near Santa Cruz de Tenerife
+Activities Near Santa Cruz de Tenerife

-Relax at Playa de Las Teresitas
+Relax at Playa de las Teresitas

-Discover the town of San Cristóbal de La Laguna
+Discover San Cristóbal de La Laguna

 Hike in Anaga Rural Park

-Visit Santa Cruz de Tenerife: Practical info
+Visiting Santa Cruz de Tenerife: Practical Information

-How to get to Santa Cruz de Tenerife?
+How to Get to Santa Cruz de Tenerife

-How to get around Santa Cruz de Tenerife?
+How to Get Around Santa Cruz de Tenerife

-Where to eat in Santa Cruz de Tenerife?
+Where to Eat in Santa Cruz de Tenerife

-Where to stay in Santa Cruz de Tenerife?
+Where to Stay in Santa Cruz de Tenerife

 High budget